 - Property owners or their legal agent

-- Contractors with a valid Virginia State Contractors License and valid City of Winchester Business License
+- Contractors must have a valid Virginia State Contractors License and valid City of Winchester Business License

 - If you are not sure a contractor has a valid license, you may call the Inspections Office at 540-667-1815 and we can check for you.